abuzar95/devsync-test-task/README.md

 Design and implement a small, self‑contained enhancement to this app to demonstrate full‑stack skills, code quality, and UX judgment.
 Keep scope tight; prefer clear, well‑tested code over breadth.

+## 🚀 Vercel Deployment

+This project is configured for easy deployment on Vercel.
+See [VERCEL_DEPLOYMENT.md](./VERCEL_DEPLOYMENT.md) for detailed deployment instructions.

+**Quick Deploy:**
+1. Push your code to GitHub/GitLab/Bitbucket
+2. Import project to Vercel
+3. Add environment variables (see `.vercel.example.env`)
+4. Deploy!

+**Note:** File uploads require cloud storage (S3, Cloudinary, etc.) as Vercel's file system is ephemeral.

 ## What you will build